zalando/engineering-principles/README.md

 - Cloud
 - Software as a Service (SaaS)

 This document focuses primarily on services, as the principles for interoperating between services are quite mature and stable.

-**A note before we begin**: A service is an application—but not all applications are services.
+Note: A service is an application, but not all applications are services.
 For example, a frontend is not a service.
 Its requirements are fundamentally harder to meet because of aesthetic and user experience concerns.
 And the fast-moving set of technologies around the browser bring less maturity and more complexity.

 Starting from Scratch
 ------------------------------------------------------------